 Documents to download

-In the 2016 Budget the Government announced the introduction of the Loan Charge – a major initiative to tackle the mass marketing of tax avoidance ‘loan schemes’.
+In the 2016 Budget the Government announced the Loan Charge to tackle the mass marketing of tax avoidance ‘loan schemes’.

 For many years the revenue authorities have tried to counter the development of various ‘disguised remuneration’ (DR) schemes which seek to prevent salaries and bonuses being classified as taxable income by having payments made in assets such as gold bullion, Persian rugs and platinum sponges.